 As things stand now, the three main types of weather-resistive barriers—building paper, house wrap, and asphalt-saturated organic felt—are tested and described under dozens of different performance and material standards.
 This makes it impossible for designers and product specifiers to compare key performance characteristics; strength (tear, tensile, and burst), water resistance, water vapor transmission, and air penetration.

-“As an architect, I want test methods and criteria by which I can look at these various weather-resistive barriers, compare them, and select the one that’s most cost-effective for the job,” says Butt, who is president of Interactive Resources (Richmond, California).
+“As an architect, I want test methods and criteria by which I can look at these various weather-resistive barriers, compare them, and select the one that’s most cost-effective for the job,” says Butt, who is president of Interactive Resources, Inc. (Richmond, California).
 He tells EDU that the committee’s first priority will be to collect in one place all of the standards that apply and then find out what committee members like and dislike about them.
 One weakness that’s common in most existing standards is that they fail to recognize how temperature and humidity can affect the performance of weather-resistive barriers.

 Once the committee members have hashed through the existing standards, they will define performance criteria and try to achieve a consensus on test methods.
 Part of the difficulty in reaching such a consensus is that there are at least three different industries represented at the table: the paper industry (building paper), the plastics industry (house wrap), and the roofing industry (asphalt-saturated organic felt).